British Airways-owner IAG denies it is in Finnair deal talks

-LONDON/HELSINKI British Airways-owner IAG is not in talks with Finnair, it said on Thursday, denying a report in a Finnish newspaper that had fuelled speculation it might take a stake in the Finnish airline.
+LONDON/HELSINKI British Airways-owner IAG (ICAG.L) is not in talks with Finnair (FIA1S.HE), it said on Thursday, denying a report in a Finnish newspaper that had fueled speculation it might take a stake in the Finnish airline.

 The online edition of Kauppalehti business daily had cited an IAG source as saying that talks between the British Airways owner and Finnair had advanced, adding that news could soon follow on those discussions and ownership arrangements.